Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Blunders

 You see, there’s this magical idea that when you get a jigsaw, you just… cut.
-But nobody tells you that the angles and ?
+But nobody tells you that the angles and measurements?
 Yeah, those matter.
 I’ll never forget the first time I tried to cut a board.
 My heart raced as the saw buzzed to life.
 I felt like Thor with a hammer, but instead of building Valhalla, I could hear the wood screaming in agony.
 I didn’t measure twice.
 Heck, I didn’t even measure once—I just followed the grain, thinking it would guide me.
 Spoiler alert: it didn’t.

 I started laughing and groaning at the same time as I stared at this butchered board that was supposed to be the top of my coffee table.
 Like, somehow I expected it to magically fix itself or something.
 I almost gave up right then and there, tossing that poor piece of mahogany aside like a failed Tinder date.

 But then I had an idea.
-Instead of letting that bad piece waste away, why not embrace the mess?
-I tweaked my plan to make it a small serving tray instead.
+Instead of letting that bad piece waste away, why not embrace the ?
+I tweaked my plan to make it a small instead.
 You know, like a rustic charcuterie board, which is trending, right?
 I added some live edges and a nice finish, and suddenly, it felt like I had made a work of art.
 The taste of victory was sweet, even if it came from a mistake.

 The Flicker of Hope